mauwot/gettingcleaning_course_proj/CodeBook.md

 subject_id represets 30 participant of the study and their activities (activity_class):

-The variables represents average values of the original data set variables for all means and standard derivations of the measurements.
+The variables represent average values of the original data set variables for all means and standard derivations of the measurements.
 Variable names where changed by replacing "()", "-","," by "_"and capital letters were changed to lower case.